- Position: Research Fellow

 Since Oct 2010 I have been a Research Fellow at the Institute for Climate and Atmospheric Science working on various projects.

-Currently I am working on a SARIC (Sustainable Agriculture Research & Innovation) project led by the School of Biology and on the AMMA2050 (African Monsoon Multidisciplinary Analysis 2050) project.
-In SARIC I am researching the development of a potato cyst nematode (PCN) population advisory tool that provides robust advice for disease management.
+Previously I was working on a SARIC (Sustainable Agriculture Research & Innovation) project led by the School of Biology.
+In SARIC I was researching the development of a potato cyst nematode (PCN) population advisory tool that provides robust advice for disease management.
 It follows on from a BBSRC funded project, in which I investigated the consequences of climate change for UK PCN pests.

 Before these projects I worked on a CCAFS (CGIAR Research Program on Climate Change, Agriculture and Food Security) funded project researching effects of climate change on food security.
 During this time I did extensive research developing and using GLAM to simulate wheat in India.
 Since a large part of Indian wheat is irrigated, temperature is very important, rather than simply water availability, and I therefore focused on the uncertainty in temperature related processes in the crop model and the uncertainty from climate models and bias-correction of climate models.
 The uncertainty in the crop model can come from either the parameters or how a process is implemented in the model.

 Another CCAFS funded project I contributed to showed that projected warming will reduce maize yields in Africa unless breeding and seed systems adapt immediately.
 I performed a time of emergence analysis using maize climate indices.

 Alongside my main projects I have worked on other short funded projects, e.g. a project with a breeding company and an environmental consultancy researching how weather information could be used to improve the analysis of breeding trials, and a literature review on crop modelling for a large consumer-goods company.